d-bl/GroundForge-help/docs/snow-mix/index.md

 The snow mixer genealizes this idea.
 The composition can be reversed into a bold ring and compact centre.

-Another option is to use just a single stitch, or also a flipped version for either the dark hexagons or the blue hexagons.
+Another option is to use just a single snowflake, or also a flipped version for either the dark hexagons or the blue hexagons.
 The three options are shown below.

 ![](compositions.png)